-- 13.1 Report the following information: - 13.1.1 General-Testing agency, date and time of test, and date of report.

-- 13.1.2 Sample Description-Manufacturer, model, operation type, materials, and other pertinent information; description of the locking and operating mechanisms if applicable; glass thickness; type and method of glazing; weather seal dimensions, type, and material; and crack perimeter and specimen area. - 13.1.3 Drawings of Specimen-Detailed drawings of the specimen showing dimensioned section profiles, sash, or door dimensions and arrangement, framing location, panel arrangement, installation, and spacing of anchorage, weatherstripping, locking arrangement, hardware, sealants, glazing details, and any other pertinent construction details.
+- 13.1 Report the following information: - 13.1.1 General-Testing agency, date and time of test, and date of report. - 13.1.2 Sample Description-Manufacturer, model, operation type, materials, and other pertinent information; description of the locking and operating mechanisms if applicable; glass thickness, type and method of glazing; weather seal dimensions, type, and material; and crack perimeter and specimen area. - 13.1.3 Drawings of Specimen-Detailed drawings of the specimen showing dimensioned section profiles, sash or door dimensions and arrangement, framing location, panel arrangement, installation and spacing of anchorage, weatherstripping, locking arrangement, hardware, sealants, glazing details, and any other pertinent construction details.
 Any modifications made on the specimen to obtain the reported test values shall be noted. - 13.1.4 Location of Air Seal-Detailed drawing showing the air seal between the test specimen and the test chamber or mounting frame.
-The drawing shall clearly indicate the location of the air seal relative to the specimen frame. - 13.1.5 Test Parameters-List or describe the specified test pressure difference(s), whether the tests were conducted for infiltration or exfiltration, and whether a positive or negative test pressure was used. - 13.1.6 Pressure Differences and Leakage-A statement or tabulation of the pressure differentials exerted across the specimen during the test and the corresponding specimen air leakage ( $Q{s(f)}$ and $Q{s(s)}$ ), two air leakage rates ( $q{A(f)}$ and $q{lc(f)}$ ) for the face of the specimen, and two air leakage rates ( $q{A(s)}$ and $q{lf(s)}$ ) for the sides of the specimen. - 13.1.7 Compliance Statement-A statement that the tests were conducted in accordance with this test method, or a complete description of any deviation from this test method.
+The drawing shall clearly indicate the location of the air seal relative to the specimen frame. - 13.1.5 Test Parameters-List or describe the specified test pressure difference(s), whether the tests were conducted for infiltration or exfiltration, and whether a positive or negative test pressure was used. - 13.1.6 Pressure Differences and Leakage-A statement or tabulation of the pressure differentials exerted across the specimen during the test and the corresponding specimen air leakage (Q_s) and the two air leakage rates $(q_1$ and $q_A)$. - 13.1.7 Compliance Statement-A statement that the tests were conducted in accordance with this test method, or a complete description of any deviation from this test method.
 When the tests are conducted to check for conformity of the specimen to a particular performance specification, the specification shall be identified. - 13.2 If several identical specimens are tested, the results for each specimen shall be reported, each specimen being properly identified, particularly with respect to distinguishing features or differing adjustment.
 A separate drawing for each specimen shall not be required if all differences between the specimens are noted on the drawings provided.